Q70 (New York City bus): Bus rapid transit upgrades

 In April 2022, governor Kathy Hochul announced that the Q70 bus would no longer charge fares starting on May 1, 2022, while the New York state government studied alternatives to the planned AirTrain LaGuardia people-mover system.
 Previously, fares on the Q70 were periodically suspended during peak travel periods, such as Easter and Christmas, and many Q70 passengers already transferred to and from the subway for free.

 The AirTrain LGA project was canceled in March 2023, after a panel of three transportation experts recommended that the frequency of the Q70 bus be increased and that another bus route, running to the Astoria–Ditmars Boulevard station, be operated by the Port Authority of New York and New Jersey (PANYNJ).
 The panel also suggested turning a mile-long section of the Brooklyn-Queens Expressway into a dedicated bus lane.
 According to Janette Sadik-Khan, one of the three panelists, the enhanced bus service would cost $500 million.
 In June 2023, the PANYNJ provided $30 million to fund the design of the enhanced bus service.
 In March 2025, state officials announced plans to spend $160 million to improve Q70 bus service.
 The changes included a dedicated bus lane on the Brooklyn–Queens Expressway, traffic signal priority in Jackson Heights, a bus bay at LaGuardia Airport, and increased midday frequencies.
 The MTA also announced plans to increase frequencies on the Q70 route starting in mid-2025.
+In May 2026, it was also announced that an eastbound center-running bus lane would be installed along Broadway between the Brooklyn-Queens Expressway and Roosevelt Avenue before the 2026 World Cup.